massung/http/README.md

 	CL-USER > (response-body *)
 	"Hello, world!"

-Each time a request is made, the *route* function supplied is called with the HTTP request.
+Each time a request is made, the *route* function supplied is called with the HTTP request and the *server-config*.
 You are expected to create and return a `response` object, which is then sent back.

 ## Response Generation